espressomd/espresso/doc/sphinx/inter.rst

 where :math:`l_B = e_o^2 / (4 \pi \epsilon k_B T)` denotes the Bjerrum
 length, which measures the strength of the electrostatic interaction.
-As a special case, when the thermostat is switched off, the value of bjerrum length you enter is treated as :math:`l_B k_B T` rather than :math:`l_B`.
+As a special case, when the thermostat is switched off, the value of Bjerrum length you enter is treated as :math:`l_B k_B T` rather than :math:`l_B`.
 This is used to perform an NVE integration (see also section :ref:`thermostat`).